Minnesota Anti-SLAPP Statute

 READ MORE →2017 Update: Minnesota’s Anti-SLAPP Statute Ruled Unconstitutional The Minnesota Supreme Court held that Minnesota’s Anti-SLAPP Statute was unconstitutional as applied to claims at law alleging torts. …

 READ MORE →Minnesota Deceptive Trade Practices Act Minnesota’s Deceptive Trade Practices Act (“DTP”) creates a private right of action for a person who is injured by a deceptive trade practice.
-Deceptive Trade …
+Under Minn.
+Stat. …

 READ MORE →What Records Must You Keep About Your Employees?
 Under federal law and Minnesota state law, employers are required to keep a variety of records about their employees.
 Federal Law Federal law requires …